-Apart from the moral and legal duties, failure to do so, results in civil claims costs for accidents and ill health against the academy/ Trust.
+Apart from the moral and legal duties, failure to do so, results in civil claims costs for accidents and ill health against the academy/trust.
 The majority of these costs are not met by insurance, but from academy funds, which reduces financial resources available to pupils within the school.

 All staff are responsible for contributing to this proactive culture by applying the principles of this policy.
 Health and Safety is a standard item on regular staff meetings and this contributes to open discussion about issues in school.
 Liaison is achieved with the Governors by making minutes of meetings available.
-The Trust Business Manager and Site Development Officer are co-opted onto this committee where appropriate.
+Relevant staff are co-opted onto this committee where appropriate.